This recipe for Vegan Gingerbread Cookies is dairy-free, easy to make and yields well-spiced gingersnaps that are perfect to decorate with icing!

 - 4 tablespoon Non-Dairy Milk

 - In a stand mixer fitted with the paddle attachment OR in a large bowl with a hand mixer, cream the vegan butter, sugar and molasses.6 tablespoon Non-Dairy Butter, 7 tablespoon Granulated Sugar, 2 tablespoon Blackstrap Molasses

 - Add the non-dairy milk and vanilla and mix to combine.2 ½ tablespoon Non-Dairy Milk, 1 teaspoon Vanilla Extract

 - Add flour, salt, baking soda and all the spices and stir well.
 The dough should come together fairly easily, but if you need to add 1 or 2 additional teaspoons of non-dairy milk you can do so here.1 ½ Cups All Purpose Flour, ¼ teaspoon Baking Soda, ¼ teaspoon Kosher Salt, 2 ½ teaspoon Ginger, 1 ½ teaspoon Cinnamon, ½ teaspoon Allspice, ½ teaspoon Nutmeg, ¼ teaspoon Clove

 - Form a disc with the dough, wrap it in plastic wrap and chill in the refrigerator for at least and hour, or up to 3 days.

 - Preheat oven to 325* and line a sheet tray with parchment.

 - Use a cookie cutter to cut desired shapes.
-Then transfer cookies to the parchment lined baking sheet.
-Press remaining scrap dough back into a disc, wrap in plastic and return to the refrigerator.
+Then use a spatula or bench knife to transfer cookies to the parchment-lined baking sheet.
+Press the remaining scrap dough back into a disc, wrap in plastic and return it to the refrigerator.